Brunch & Batter

 • Sweetener- Honey, maple syrup

-• Toppings- Fresh or dried fruit, granola, nuts, seeds, flax etc.
+• Toppings- Fresh or dried fruit, granola, nuts, seeds, flax, etc.

-See recipe card for quantities.
+See the recipe card below for the full list of ingredients.

 Instructions